Carbon Trap Projects

 Deforestation support - Miscanthus requires very few nutrients to grow so it thrives in depleted soil, making it a viable solution to some of the problems associated with deforestation.

-Our projects fall under five categories:
+Our projects fall under four categories:

 - Crop Advancement